Christianization of Kievan Rus': Aftermath

 The baptism of Kiev was followed by similar ceremonies in other urban centres of the country.
 The Ioakim Chronicle says that Vladimir's uncle, Dobrynya, forced the Novgorodians into Christianity "by fire", while the local mayor, Putyata, persuaded his compatriots to accept Christian faith "by the sword".
 At that same time, Bishop Ioakim Korsunianin built the first, wooden, Cathedral of Holy Wisdom "with 13 tops" on the site of a pagan cemetery.

 Paganism persisted in the country for a long time, surfacing during the Upper Volga Uprising and other occasional pagan protests.
 The northeastern part of the country, centred on Rostov, was particularly hostile to the new religion.
 Novgorod itself faced a pagan uprising as late as 1071, in which Bishop Fedor faced a real threat to his person; Prince Gleb Sviatoslavich broke up the crowd by chopping a sorcerer in half with an axe.

 The Christianization of Rus firmly allied it with the Byzantine Empire.
 The Greek learning and book culture was adopted in Kiev and other centres of the country.
 Churches started to be built on the Byzantine model.
 During the reign of Vladimir's son Yaroslav I, Metropolitan Ilarion authored the first known work of East Slavic literature, an elaborate oration in which he favourably compared Rus to other lands known as the "Sermon on Law and Grace".
 The Ostromir Gospels, produced in Novgorod during the same period, was the first dated East Slavic book fully preserved.
 But the only surviving work of lay literature, The Tale of Igor's Campaign, indicates that a degree of pagan worldview remained under Christian Kievan Rus'.

-In 1988, the faithful of the Eastern Catholic and Orthodox churches which have roots in the baptism of Kyiv celebrated a millennium of Eastern Slavic Christianity.
+In 1988, the faithful of the Eastern Catholic and Orthodox churches which have roots in the baptism of Kiev celebrated a millennium of Eastern Slavic Christianity.
 The great celebrations in Moscow changed the character of relationship between the Soviet state and the church.
 For the first time since 1917, numerous churches and monasteries were returned to the Russian Orthodox Church.
 In Ukrainian communities around the world, members of various Ukrainian churches also celebrated the Millennium of Christianity in Ukraine.

-In 2008 the National Bank of Ukraine issued into circulation commemorative coins "Christianization of Kievan Rus" within "Rebirth of the Christian Spirituality in Ukraine" series.
+In 2008, the National Bank of Ukraine issued into circulation commemorative coins "Christianization of Kievan Rus" within "Rebirth of the Christian Spirituality in Ukraine" series.

 In 2022, the traditional date of the holiday was granted the status of state public holiday in Ukraine under the title of Statehood Day.